rtCamp/amp-wp/lib/optimizer/README.md

 <!-- TODO: Once the repositories have been extracted out, all PHP references should link to the corresponding files in the repositories -->

-The AMP Optimizer is a `AmpProject\Optimizer\TransformationEngine` object that sets up a pipeline of consecutive `AmpProject\Optimizer\Transformer` objects.
+The AMP Optimizer is an `AmpProject\Optimizer\TransformationEngine` object that sets up a pipeline of consecutive `AmpProject\Optimizer\Transformer` objects.
 The engine takes unoptimized input in the form of either a HTML markup string or an `AmpProject\Dom\Document` object and turns it into an optimized HTML markup string.

 During the process, errors might occur that make parts of the optimization impossible.
 These are collected within an `AmpProject\Optimizer\ErrorCollection` object that you can then iterate over to find out more and provide feedback as needed.